Learning Resources and Events

 Understanding Safeguarding – Multi-Agency Partnership Events

-During 2017, there will be twelve multi-agency partnership events (MAPE) for the children's workforce in Bromley.
-Three separate events will be repeated four times during the year.
-The programme has been developed to address topical issues, gaps in knowledge, and areas of concern raised by colleagues.
-This is an exciting opportunity to improve your knowledge of practice and services in Bromley as well as networking with colleagues you do not often see or whom you have never met.
-For more information and to book a place visit https://bromley.mylifeportal.co.uk/mape
+During 2017, twelve multi-agency partnership events (MAPE) took place for the children's workforce in Bromley.
+Three separate events were repeated four times during the year.
+The programme was developed to address topical issues, gaps in knowledge, and areas of concern raised by colleagues.
+Presentations from the events:

 Jim Gamble's presentation for MAPE 2 can now be used by the children's workforce in team meetings to share the messages from the BSCB in a dynamic, interactive way